-Over the years this outfit has become one of the most recognizable in Streisand history and is beloved by fans worldwide.
-Though Barbra had already seen massive success with her first studio albums, TV specials and her starring role in Funny Girl on Broadway but she was still in a chrysalis state, about to become a movie star for the first time.
-As she made her entrance at Central Park, raising her cape like butterfly wings, it was clear that her metamorphosis into mega-stardom was nearly complete.
+Over the years this outfit has become one of the most recognizable and famous looks Streisand has ever worn and is beloved by fans worldwide.
+By 1967, Barbra had already seen massive success from her first studio albums, TV specials and her starring role in Funny Girl on Broadway but she was still in a chrysalis state, about to become a movie star for the first time.
+As she made her entrance at Central Park, raising her cape like butterfly wings, it was clear that her metamorphosis into mega-stardom was complete.

 The story of how this gown came to be dates back to the production of the Funny Girl movie.
 During this time, costume designer Irene Sharaff had procured a vintage deep red Fortuny Delphos gown and matching jacket for Barbra to wear in the film.
 She fell in love with with these vintage pieces and they remain in her collection today.
 In her 2010 book My Passion For Design Barbra recalled “I thought the Fortuny dress was gorgeous.
 Utterly simple-held together by a thin silk cord at the shoulders and very complex with that infinitesimal pleating.
 No one has ever figured out how he did those tiny pleats.
 It’s like Tiffany glass in a way.
 You can’t quite duplicate it, although many people have tried.”
 She continued to explain “I wore the original in the movie of Funny Girl and then I had Irene copy it in pink for my 1967 concert in Central Park.
 I asked her to make a pleated chiffon cape to wear over it that could billow in the wind.
 There were 150,000 people there that night and no video screens back then.
 At least with the cape, they could see me, even if they were way in the back.”